 Staff Profile – Joe Baker Paralegal

-Joe Baker brings a wealth of experience and a passion for client service to his role as a paralegal, case manager and client relations manager for the legal team of Millar & Mixon, LLC.
+Joe Baker brings a wealth of experience and a passion for client service to his role as a paralegal, case manager and client relations manager for the legal team at The Millar Law Firm.

 A native of Hillsborough, N.J., Joe developed his skills and knowledge by attending Raritan Valley Community College, earning several claims handling certifications and working extensively in the insurance industry.